dowsmiller/fr24432/README.md

 ## About the Project

-This page presents a work-in-progress edition of the texts of fr24432 arising from my doctoral project, in which I conducted a combined textual and digital analysis of the manuscript.
+This project presents a work-in-progress edition of the texts of fr24432 arising from my doctoral project, in which I conducted a combined textual and digital analysis of the manuscript.
 The texts are separated into three groups according to their status: *Complete*, *Near Complete*, and *Incomplete*.

 - *Complete* texts are those for which I have completed a full edition-quality encoding, which is presented via a web viewer.